Hildebrand Law, P.C. mobile logo

 The Court of Appeals sent the matter back to the trial court to grant the allowance in lieu of homestead and the exempt property allowance to Mary, and to dispose of any remaining part of the estate as either family allowance or under the terms of Elmer’s will.

 If you need information about a complete versus partial divorce agreement in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.